12 Ways to Experience the Winter Games in Whistler

 4. Watch a Giant Giant Slalom Race

-If you prefer to see people in action, hang out for the Peak to Valley Race, an event raced by teams of four with a lung-burning descent from the Whistler Saddle to Creekside that takes place in late February (February 23 – 24 in 2018).
+If you prefer to see people in action, hang out for the Peak to Valley Race, an event raced by teams of four with a lung-burning descent from the Whistler Saddle to Creekside that takes place in late February.
 It’s been touted as the longest giant slalom (GS) race of its kind in the world – that’s worth checking out.
 It’s also worth keeping an eye on the runs above Olympic Station, where up-and-coming ski racers develop new skills.

 5. Enter an on-mountain ski or snowboard competition